On Functions with a Conjugate: Introduction

 \section{Introduction}

 A pair of smooth real-valued functions $f$ and $g$ on a Riemannian manifold~$M$ are said to be conjugate if and only if

 In this article, we shall address the following question.
 When does a given smooth function $f:M\to{\mathbb{R}}$ admit a conjugate function?
 When $M$ is 2-dimensional the pair of functions $(f,g):M\to{\mathbb{R}}^2$ is mutually conjugate if and only if the mapping $(f,g)$ is conformal away from isolated points where its differential vanishes.
 It is well-known that, in this case, $f$ must be harmonic and, conversely, a harmonic function locally always admits a conjugate, unique up to an additive constant.
 When $M$ is of higher dimension, then the pair $(f,g):M\to{\mathbb{R}}^2$ is said to be semiconformal.
 As discussed in~\cite{thebook}, semiconformality is one of the two conditions that $(f,g)$ be a harmonic morphism.
 In fact, if $M={\mathbb{R}}^n$ and both $f$ and $g$ are polynomial, then it is the only condition~\cite{abb}.
 In this article, we shall be concerned with $f$ defined on an open subset in~${\mathbb{R}}^3$.
-We extend our earlier work~\cite{be} in which we derived some necessary conditions on $f$ in order that it admit a conjugate.
-Under some mild non-degeneracy assumptions, we now derive necessary and sufficient conditions.
+We extend our earlier work~\cite{be} in which we derived some necessary conditions on $f$ in order that it admit a conjugate under a non-degeneracy condition, to now obtain necessary and sufficient conditions in all cases.

 An example of a pair of conjugate functions in three variables is

 The Hopf mapping $S^3\to S^2$ viewed in stereographic co\"ordinates

 provides another good example.
 In these two cases, the pair $(f,g)$ enjoys an evident symmetry with respect to rotation about the \mbox{$x_1$-axis}.
 This is not usual, as is illustrated by the following example:--